FabianClemenz/fabianclemenz/README.md

 #  👋 Hi there, I'm Fabian, Lead Developer at [devsuit GmbH](https://github.com/devsuit-berlin)

 Together with my team, I create web applications and mobile apps, automate everything that can be automated, and continuously improve our tech stack.
-Always curious, always learning — especially when it comes to new tools, patterns, and technologies 🚀 You can also checkout my [blog :pencil2:](https://fabianclemenz.github.io)
+Always curious, always learning — especially when it comes to new tools, patterns, and technologies 🚀

 --